Auzout (crater)

 Auzout is a lunar impact crater that is located to the southeast of the Mare Crisium, near the eastern limb of the Moon.
-It is named after French astronomer Adrien Auzout.
 Attached to the southern rim is the smaller crater van Albada.
 To the east-northeast is the large Condorcet.

-This crater is not especially notable, although it does possess a central mountain.
-This crater is designated 'Azout' in some sources.
+The Auzout crater is not especially remarkable, although it does possess a central mountain.
+The upper crater wall appears rich in the mineral ilmenite, although it is not observed in the higher ground of the surrounding terrain.
+There is a 340 m crater on the floor, which appears to have triggered boulder falls from the walls of Auzout crater.

+This crater is named after French astronomer Adrien Auzout (1622–1691), although it is listed as 'Azout' in some sources.
+The designation was officially adopted by the International Astronomical Union in 1961.